pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <!-- "About TCP/IP networks" -->
-TCP/IP networks, and the underlying structure, evolved to meet a specific need: How can we keep a computer network functioning in the event of a catastrophic failure of communications infrastructure?
-When nodes go offline, randomly, how can surviving nodes keep the network usable?
-The Internet, which relies heavily on TCP/IP networks, has proven over time that it can adapt to changing loads, handle significant failures, and strictly limit the network blast radius when things go wrong.
+Good understanding of networking fundamentals makes it much easier to design, operate, and debug MAAS networks.
+You may have a good grasp of these fundamentals, but not everyone does.
+No problem.
+Here's a quick refresher on TCP/IP networking, with references.
+Feel free to pick and choose sections as you need them.

-Experience has shown us that you will probably have a much easier time working with MAAS if you ensure that you have a solid understanding of network fundamentals.
-Rather than bury this basic material, we've decided to summarise and reference it in the mainstream MAAS networking discussion.
-Later sections, which help you learn how to design and troubleshoot MAAS networks, will depend heavily on principles explained here.
+TCP/IP networks evolved to meet a specific need: How can we keep a network functioning if important nodes go offline?
+Well, you build the ARPAnet -- now called the Internet -- which relies heavily on TCP/IP networks.
+The OSI model underlying TCP/IP can adapt to changing loads, handle significant failures, and strictly limit the network "blast radius" (yes, that's what it's called) when things go wrong.

-This section is designed to help you learn:
+This article is designed to help you learn:

 - [About the Internet](#heading--about-the-internet)
 - [About the OSI model](#heading--about-the-osi-model)